 4. Employer negligence & liability

-The Safety, Health and Welfare at Work Act 2005 strictly provides the guidelines in protecting employees.
+The Safety, Health and Welfare at Work Act 2005 strictly provides guidelines for protecting employees.
 In all of the cases above, there is a lack of reasonably practicable care for the employee’s health, safety and welfare from the employer’s end.
-If the negligent employer fails to take necessary precautions to prevent employees from possible injury, the liability hence falls on the employer.
+The liability falls on the employer if the negligent employer fails to take necessary precautions to prevent employees from injury.

 5. Contributory negligence & shared liability